jdkopala/interview-scheduler-project/README.md

 # Interview Scheduler

-Interview Scheduler is a SPA made with React, Axios, SASS and Node.js that displays a week worth of days (Monday to Friday), and allows users to schedule, edit and delete appointments.
+Interview Scheduler is a SPA made with React, Axios, Webpack SASS and Node.js that displays a week worth of days (Monday to Friday), and allows users to schedule, edit and delete appointments.
+Other frameworks for testing include Jest, Storybook, React Testing Library, and Cypress!

 ## Screenshots